 How are numbering conflicts caused?
 While it’s not very common, numbering conflicts can be set up for failure if you’ve been manually entering WooCommerce orders into your QuickBooks Online company – but haven’t been matching the QuickBooks Online invoice/sales receipt number to the WooCommerce order.
 Another common scenario is if you’re also entering one-off or non-WooCommerce related invoices/sales receipts in QuickBooks Online.

-If your WooCommerce orders are conflicting with existing QuickBooks Desktop invoices/ sales receipts or sales orders when you’re syncing with our WooCommerce Sync plugin, there are two possible alternatives we can recommend.
+If your WooCommerce orders are conflicting with existing QuickBooks invoices/ sales receipts or sales orders when you’re syncing with our WooCommerce Sync plugin, there are three possible alternatives we can recommend.

 A. Sync WooCommerce Orders as the opposite data record (invoice vs sales receipt).